14 Wise Words From Sanskrit & Their Meanings | Yogic Philosophy

 Derived from the Sanskrit himsa, meaning “to cause suffering,” and the negating prefix, a, meaning “un” or “not,” ahimsa can be translated as non-harm or non-violence.

-This is one of the five yamas (“ethical principles”), which form the first limb of Patanjali’s eightfold path (see Ashtanga) as described in the Yoga Sutras.
+This is one of the five yamas (“ethical observances”), which form the first limb of Patanjali’s eightfold path (see Ashtanga) as described in the Yoga Sutras.
 Living by the principle of ahimsa is believed a prerequisite to cultivating the equanimous mind, and reaching internal peace.

 Mahatma Gandhi often used the phrase “ahimsa paramo dharma” meaning “the greatest duty of each of us is to reduce harm,” popularizing the concept of ahimsa in the West.